Nissan's Ghosn says he is innocent in first appearance since November arrest

 Ghosn’s Japanese lawyers are expected to speak in his defence for the first time since the arrest at a new conference scheduled on Tuesday afternoon.
 The legal team is headed by former prosecutor Motonari Otsuru.

-The case has rattled Nissan’s alliance with French automaker Renault SA (RENA.PA), where Ghosn still remains chairman and chief executive.
+The case has rattled Nissan’s alliance with French automaker Renault SA, where Ghosn still remains chairman and chief executive.
 He had been pushing for a deeper tie-up between the pair, including potentially a full merger at the French government’s urging, despite strong reservations at Nissan.

 His arrest has also put Japan’s criminal justice system under international scrutiny and sparked criticism for some of its practices, including keeping suspects in detention for long periods and prohibiting defence lawyers from being present during interrogations that can last eight hours a day.